Maersk Criticized by LNG Bunker Lobby Who Says All Carbon Neutral Synthetic Fuels are Decades Away

 Alternative Fuels.
 Image Credit: Ship & Bunker

-Gas bunker advocates SEA-LNG has criticized Maersk's favouring of methanol over LNG bunkers along with their wider comments on fossil bunker fuels, saying all carbon neutral synthetic fuels are "hundreds of billions of dollars" of investment and decades away.
+Gas bunker advocates SEA-LNG have criticized Maersk's favouring of methanol over LNG bunkers along with their wider comments on fossil bunker fuels, saying all carbon neutral synthetic fuels are "hundreds of billions of dollars" of investment and decades away.

 With carbon neutral bunker fuel options such as ammonia and methanol not yet viable at large scale, the LNG lobby positions gas as an immediately attainable improvement over oil bunkers and a stepping stone to better alternatives in the longer term.